 Palestine had been a British territory mandated by the League of Nations since 1929, following the first Arab uprising known by the Jews as ‘The Riots’.
 To emigrate there people were required to produce a certificate proving that they had a profession that was needed in the colony – and a judge in Germany was not one of those professions.
 So Franz took a two-year apprenticeship in plumbing and obtained his diploma, which enabled him to obtain an immigration certificate.
 As the certificate he obtained was for a couple, he married a fellow Jew who also wanted to emigrate in Berlin Town Hall so that she could go too.
 When they arrived in Palestine in 1934 they went to Jaffa Town Hall and got a divorce.

 On arrival in Palestine, Franz was one of the founders of a kibbutz in Jezreel Valley (now in northern Israel).
 However, he soon discovered that he was not destined to be a plumber and so he became an administrator in the kibbutz.
-His former wife, Hanni (1912-1950), had trained as a nurse in a TB hospital in Holland in order to qualify for entry to Palestine, but while at the hospital she too contracted TB.
+His first genuine wife, Hanni (1912-1950), had trained as a nurse in a TB hospital in Holland in order to qualify for entry to Palestine, but while at the hospital she too contracted TB.
 Before dying she was in a sanatorium in Switzerland.
 To be able to visit her, Amatsia’s father got work in the Israeli Foreign Office and was sent to Holland.
 He visited her in Switzerland each month until her death in 1950.

 When changing trains in Paris on the way to Switzerland one time Franz stopped off to visit a family living in Paris who had left Switzerland after the war.
 Here he met the woman who was to become his second wife and Amatsia’s mother.
 Amatsia was born in Paris in 1952, but within a year the family went to Israel to live.